Sensitive periods

 Support their focus

-If your child is in a sensitive period for order, provide opportunities for sorting and organizing.
-If it's a language period, read books, talk to them, and sing songs.
+In a sensitive period for order, offer sorting and organizing.
+In a language period, read, talk, and sing together.

 Don't force it

-Avoid trying to force a skill if your child is not interested.
-Trust that their inner guide will lead them to what they need at the right time.
+If your child isn't interested, let it go.
+Trust that their inner guide will lead them to what they need, when they need it.

 Provide the right materials

-If you notice a sensitive period for practical life skills, for example, provide a low shelf with a pouring pitcher or a small scrubbing brush.
+Spot a practical life period?
+A low shelf with a pouring pitcher or a small scrubbing brush is all the invitation they need.